cujomalainey/ant-arduino/README.md

 ## Uploading Sketches

 Uploading sketches with a Leonardo is as simple as connecting the Arduino to your computer and uploading.
-When using a single serial port Arduino, such as the UNO, the jumpers on the XBee Shield must be set to USB.
-Then, after upload, set back to the XBee position for the XBee to have access to the serial port.
+When using a single serial port Arduino, such as the UNO, the jumpers on the ANT Radio must be disconnected.
+Then, after upload, reconnect the lines to have access to the serial port.
 Always remember to power off the Arduino before moving the jumpers.

 ## Configuration